BEAL LAW FIRM

 Temporary alimony is not the focus of this article, but just know this: it can be devastating.
 During the temporary period – while your divorce is pending – the court can order you to pay your spouse any amount the court believes is proper, up to 100% of your income.

-“Final” alimony is the topic of this article.
+“Final” alimony in Texas is the topic of this article.
 It is the alimony that gets paid pursuant to a final decree of divorce.
 Final alimony is the alimony most people are worried about and like temporary alimony, it can be agreed-to or court-ordered.

 Agreed-to final alimony is pretty simple to understand – by agreement, you can agree to pay your spouse as much of your income going forward as you want to.
 This is often called Contractual Alimony, and if handled properly, it is tax-deductible.
 If handled improperly, however – for example, if it’s used as a substitute for child support, in an effort to save taxes – it can cause a tax nightmare.